 - Smart functions (digital assistant and/or app integration)

-These extras may add a little bit of convenience to an air purifier, but they're probably not worth paying significantly more to get.
-For an example of what these features can do, you can set a calendar reminder to change your air filter based on your air purifier's maintenance schedule.
+These extras can add convenience to an air purifier, but they're not necessarily worth the added expense.
+For instance, you could set a calendar reminder to change your filter based on your air purifier's maintenance schedule, so you don't need the filter replacement light.

 Air purifiers: Bottom line